-In the postmarketing setting, clinical decompensation with rapid infusion of intravenous lipid emulsion in neonates and infants, sometimes fatal has been reported [see Warnings and Precautions (5.1)].
-Patients, particularly preterm infants, are at risk for aluminum toxicity [see Warnings and Precautions (5.8)].
-Patients, including pediatric patients, may be at risk for PNALD [see Warnings and Precautions (5.2)].
-In clinical trials of a pure soybean oil based intravenous lipid emulsion product, thrombocytopenia in neonates occurred (less than 1%).
+In the postmarketing setting, clinical decompensation with rapid infusion of intravenous lipid emulsion in neonates and infants, sometimes fatal, has been reported [see Warnings and Precautions (5.1)].
+Because of immature renal function, preterm infants receiving prolonged treatment with CLINOLIPID may be at risk for aluminum toxicity [see Warnings and Precautions (5.8)].